Pseudo-rotations vs. Rotations: Pseudo-rotations vs. rotations

 \begin{proof} Let $\varphi\colon \CP^2\to\CP^2$ be a strongly non-degenerate pseudo-rotation.
 As above, we denote its capped fixed points with Conley--Zehnder indices $-2$, $0$ and $2$ by, respectively, $\bx_0$, $\bx_1$ and $\bx_2$.

 To see that all three fixed points of $\varphi$ are necessarily elliptic, assume otherwise.
-Then, since the fixed points have even indices and the dimension is four, one (or more) fixed point is hyperbolic.
+Then, since the dimension is four, at least one of the points, say, $x$ is either hyperbolic or hyperbolic elliptic.
+In the latter case, $\mu(x)$ is odd if the hyperbolic part of $x$ is positive, and $\mu\big(x^2\big)$ is odd if the hyperbolic part of $x$ is negative.
+Since all periodic points of $\varphi$ have even index, this is impossible.
+Hence at least one fixed point of $\varphi$ is hyperbolic.
 However, in this case, $\varphi$ must have infinitely many periodic orbits; see \cite {GG:hyperbolic} or \cite{GG:PR}.
+This shows that all fixed points of $\varphi$ are elliptic.

-The key to the proof of the theorem is the fact that by Theorem \ref{thm:bijection} for all iterations $k\in \N$ the orbits $x_i^k$ have distinct even indices modulo $2(n+1)=6$.
+The key to the proof of the theorem is the fact that, by Theorem \ref{thm:bijection}, for all iterations $k\in \N$ the orbits $x_i^k$ have distinct even indices modulo $2(n+1)=6$.
 (Recall that the indices modulo $2(n+1)$ are well-defined without capping.)

 As in the proof of Lemma \ref{lemma:new_sum}, consider